imranjeet30/Laravel-Assignment/README.md

 Frontend:

-npm test

 Troubleshooting

 SQLSTATE[HY000] [1045] — check DB credentials in .env

 unique validation failing on update — use unique:users,email,{$userId} for update scenarios

-CORS errors — add
 \Barryvdh\Cors\HandleCors or configure app/Http/Middleware/HandleCors.php and set allowed_origins in config/cors.php

-Deliverables

-Link to GitHub repo containing both backend/ and frontend/ folders

-README.md (this file)

-.env.example files for both backend and frontend

-Migrations and seeders (roles seeded)

-Basic test coverage (recommended)

-Final notes / Tips to impress reviewers

-Keep controllers skinny — push business logic into Services or Repositories

-Follow PSR-12 coding standard for PHP; use type hints and return types

-Use resource classes (UserResource) for API responses

-Add API documentation (Postman collection or simple docs in docs/)

-Add a small architecture diagram (optional) showing flow: React → API → Service → Eloquent → DB

-If you want, I can:

-generate the StoreUserRequest and UserController code snippets,

-add the RoleSeeder / migration examples,

-create a small React form and users list components (JSX), or

-export this README as a file ready to commit.

-Tell me which of the above you'd like next and I will add it directly into the repository content here.